-The ancillary developments designed to support the exhibit include the SeriousGeoGames website (hosted in Wordpress) and YouTube channel.
-Both Wordpress and YouTube provide detailed analytics of views, audience, sources, and other useful information that can be broken down by date.
-This analytic data was used to evaluate whether the online content, and the Flash Flood! handout that signposted participants to it, was useful for achieving the two objectives during the NERC UnEarthed event in 2017.
-This was done by comparing views of the content during a 17-day period covering the event plus the week prior and the week following (10-26 November 2017), allowing the capture of views driven by the promotion of the event, the event itself, and the immediate post-event.
+The ancillary developments designed to support the exhibit include the SeriousGeoGames website (hosted on WordPress) and YouTube channel.
+Both WordPress and YouTube provide detailed analytics of views, audience, sources, and other useful information that can be broken down by date.
+These analytic data were used to evaluate whether the online content, and the Flash Flood! handout that signposted participants to it, was useful for achieving the two objectives during the NERC UnEarthed event in 2017.
+This was done by comparing views of the content during a 17 d period covering the event plus the week prior and the week following (10-26 November 2017), allowing the capture of views driven by the promotion of the event, the event itself, and the immediate post-event period.

-5. Results
+5 Results

-This Section details the results of the evaluation of Flash Flood!, beginning with the informal, anecdotal information garnered from years of exhibiting with different versions of the application (5.1).
-Sections 5.2 and 5.3 detail the formal evaluation of Flash Flood!
-Vol.2 over two events, for the two objectives, creating fun (5.2) and creating curiosity (5.3).
-In Section 5.4, an analysis of the ancillary developments is provided.
+This section details the results of the evaluation of Flash Flood!, beginning with the informal, anecdotal information garnered from years of exhibiting with different versions of the application (Sect.
+5.1).
+Section 5.2 and 5.3 detail the formal evaluation of Flash Flood!
+Vol.2 over two events, for the two objectives, creating fun (Sect.
+5.2) and creating curiosity (Sect.
+5.3).
+In Sect.
+5.4, an analysis of the ancillary developments is provided.

-5.1 Anecdotal Information
+5.1 Anecdotal information

 Even without a formal evaluation useful lessons had been learned such as it being obvious that participants enjoyed the activity.
-Some words were often used in informal conversations to describe their experiences, such "epic" and "sick" (meant positively), and particularly "weird" describing the uncanny experience of immersion in a virtual world that is exciting yet out of the ordinary.
+Some words were often used in informal conversations to describe their experiences, such "epic" and "sick" (meant positively) and particularly "weird" describing the uncanny experience of immersion in a virtual world that is exciting yet out of the ordinary.
 Other comments included variations of "it's like Minecraft" that have evolved into "it's like Fortnite", referencing two popular video games.
 Flash Flood! has been highlighted in the feedback obtained by events, usually via comment walls.
-At NERC Into the blue event in 2016 comments under the "Things I loved about Into the blue" included "flash flood", and under "Things I learned at Into the blue" was "Rivers are fantastic!".
-Into the blue also ran a public vote for most popular stand, for which Flash Flood! was awarded joint-3rd out of 40 exhibits and events.
+At the NERC Into the blue event in 2016 comments under the section about "Things I loved about Into the blue" included "flash flood", and under the section about "Things I learned at Into the blue" was "Rivers are fantastic!".
+Into the blue also ran a public vote for most popular stand, for which Flash Flood! was awarded joint third place out of 40 exhibits and events.